okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/rl-dashboard/index.md

 ##### Bar graph

-The bar graph shows either the top 10 IP addresses or top 10 API Tokens that are consuming the most traffic for the API.
-This view enables you to check if there are IP addresses or API Tokens that are creating the spike in traffic.
+The bar graph shows either the top 10 IP addresses or top 10 API tokens that are consuming the most traffic for the API.
+This view enables you to check if there are IP addresses or API tokens that are creating the spike in traffic.

 Display the desired bar graph by selecting **Top Requests by IP** or **Top Requests by API Token** in the dropdown menu.